 But if you have come to value this view, knowingly or unknowingly, it can affect your mental health.
 This may look like:

 - Masking symptoms – Sometimes it can be hard to admit how we really feel, even to ourselves.
+And common myths and stigmas about mental health conditions make it even harder to be open with friends and family.
 It’s common for men with depression to only focus on or report symptoms that overlap with those of other conditions, like headaches, digestive issues, sleep issues and irritability.
 Alternatively, you may find that you try to avoid your feelings through escapism or risky behavior.

 - Avoiding the topic – Even when we suspect that something’s wrong, it can still be hard to talk about.
 This may stem from embarrassment or a fear of how people will see us.